Plethystic Murnaghan-Nakayama rule via vertex operators: Introduction

 \section{Introduction}

-The Murnaghan-Nakayama rule \cite{Mur, Nak1, Nak2} is an iterative combinatorial formula for irreducible character values $\chi^{\lambda}_{\mu}$ of the symmetric group in terms of ribbon tableaux.
+The Murnaghan--Nakayama rule \cite{Mur, Nak1, Nak2} is an iterative combinatorial formula for irreducible character values $\chi^{\lambda}_{\mu}$ of the symmetric group in terms of ribbon tableaux.
 Under the Frobenius characteristic map, it is equivalent to a statement on Schur symmetric functions: